AlvaroParker/OperatingSystems/Readme.md

 # "Operating Systems" book summary
-Too read this summary of "Operating Systems: Three Easy Pieces" go to [the repo website ](https://alvaroparker.github.io/OperatingSystems/)
+To read this summary of "Operating Systems: Three Easy Pieces" go to [the repo website ](https://alvaroparker.github.io/OperatingSystems/)